 Savour the Gascony Region

 With temperatures hovering around the low 20’s, April is the perfect time to indulge in the fantastic food and wine of the Gascony Region.
 Rich in lush countryside and medieval villages, Gascony is ripe for culinary exploration, sample the sumptuous produce of an artisanal dairy farm in the hills of Montauban or sip at some Armagnac in the cellars of an ancient Domaine.
 Gasconian cuisine is truly at the heart of France’s ancient culinary traditions and you’ll often find the likes of Sanquette & Pastis Landais on the menu… wondering what they are?
 You’ll have to come aboard to find out!”

 A military fortress built around the year 1000, the castle of Chaumont-sur-Loire has an incredible history that spans over 1000 years and sees it taken possession by the likes of Charles II of Amboise, Catherine de Médicis and the Princess of Orléans.
 Each year, beginning in April, its grounds play host to an array of beautiful garden installations that are all based around a central theme and designed to inspire the judges and audience that are lucky enough to experience it.

 April Special Offers

 Interested in seeing some of these spectacular destinations this coming year?
-We’ve got a whole host of charter offers for 2020, so you can bring the family along!
+We’ve got a whole host of charter offers, so you can bring the family along!